freeburma/Myanmar-News-Android-App/README.md

 # Myanmar-News-Android-App

 This is an Android app which based on TabViews.
-When the user choose the desire it will load the corresponding URL and display it on the WebView.
+When the user choose the desired tab, it will load the corresponding URL and display it on the WebView.

 The user can swipe the tabs using the FragmentViewer.